 Kadi4Mat is the Karlsruhe Data Infrastructure for Materials Science, an open source software for managing research data.

-Kadi4Mat supports a close cooperation between experimenters, theorists and simulators, especially in materials science, to enable the acquisition of new knowledge and the development of novel materials.
+Kadi4Mat supports a close cooperation between experimenters, theorists and simulators, especially in materials science, to ultimately enable the acquisition of new knowledge and the development of novel materials.
 This is made possible by employing a modular and generic architecture, which allows to cover the specific needs of different scientists, each utilizing unique workflows.
 At the same time, this opens up the possibility of covering other research disciplines as well.

 - Kadi4Mat in the Helmholtz Research Software Directory